-AWS is one of the leading cloud providers accounting for 47.8% of the 2018 IaaS public cloud services market share, according to Gartner analysis.
-AWS Command Line Interface (CLI) is a unified tool to manage AWS Services.
-Management of multiple AWS Services can be done through CLI and provides the opportunity for automation through scripts.
-In this article, let’s check out how to use AWS CLI.
-One of the best ways to get an in-depth knowledge is with the AWS Course.
+AWS is one of the leading cloud providers, accounting for 47.8% of the 2018 IaaS public cloud services market share, according to Gartner’s analysis.
+The AWS Command Line Interface (CLI) is a unified tool for managing AWS Services.
+Multiple AWS Services can be managed through CLI, which provides the opportunity for automation through scripts.
+In this article, let’s check out how to use the AWS CLI.

 Prerequisites to Use AWS CLI